enviGit/enviGit.github.io/README.md

 - Responsive design that looks great on all devices
 - Amazing background music from the music group NEFFEX
 - About me section, where you can get to know me better!
-- A selection of my past projects, with links to view them live
+- A selection of my past projects, with links to view them
-- A contact section that allows visitors to get in touch with me directly
+- A contact section that allows visitors to get in touch with me

 ## Technologies Used
 - HTML5